backstage/backstage/docs/auth/google/gcp-iap-auth.md

 id: provider
 title: Google Identity Aware Proxy Provider
 sidebar_label: Google IAP
-description:
+# prettier-ignore
-  Adding Google Identity Aware Proxy as an authentication provider in Backstage
+description: Adding Google Identity-Aware Proxy as an authentication provider in Backstage
 ---

-# Using Google Identity Aware Proxy to authenticate requests
+# Using Google Identity-Aware Proxy to authenticate requests

-Backstage allows offloading the responsibility of authenticating users to an Google HTTPS Load Balancer & [IAP](https://cloud.google.com/iap), leveraging the authentication support on IAP.
+Backstage allows offloading the responsibility of authenticating users to the Google HTTPS Load Balancer & [IAP](https://cloud.google.com/iap), leveraging the authentication support on the latter.

 This tutorial shows how to use authentication on an ALB sitting in front of Backstage.